DDDmath/CopperLP/README.md

 ## Adjusting Parameters

-Before running an experiment, open the corresponding `.sage` file and modify the configuration block near the beginning of the script.
+Before running a script, modify the configuration block near the beginning of that script.

 For example: